 Mike and Tricia have always loved entertaining and have hosted large parties with complex menus, heated tents, and live music.
 The menus selected have been based on themes, such as an all Italian Easter Dinner for a party of 20.
 Dishes that have delighted guests include asparagus frittata, grilled eggplant with sweet peppers, sweet pea risotto, and veal scallops with prosciutto and sage.
 Mike and Tricia were also involved in a wine-tasting group back on Long Island, which met on a rotating basis between members' homes.
 They would love to incorporate wine and cheese pairings into the Reynolds Mansion Bed and Breakfast schedule.

 The Innkeepers' daughter, Carly, received her Master of Music degree from SUNY Stony Brook.
 She also received a performance certificate from Penn State University.
-She is currently playing in the Altoona Symphony and recently opened up her own retail store in dowtown Bellefonte called Bone Bar & Boutique selling unique dog and cat products.
+She is currently playing second bassoon in the Altoona Symphony and recently opened up her own retail store in dowtown Bellefonte called Bone Bar & Boutique selling unique dog and cat products.
 Also in residence at the Mansion are the Andriaccios' two dogs, Tony and Nia, who love to sneak out into the dining room to visit with guests after breakfast.
-Our newest addition, Georgie, a black lab puppy, will soon be in training to be a Guide Dog for the Guide Dog Foundation for the Blind.
-We'll socialize him for one short year before he is off to be a working dog.